Air Powered Projectile: An In-Depth Look

 A classic experiment that I have done every year since I started teaching is to investigate which angle generates the greatest launch distance.
 Students will have their own hypothesis.
 Without doing any math, try to hypothesize which angle will maximize the range.
 This is an experiment that works in both high school and middle school.
 The theoretical result is that 45 degrees maximizes range.

-This is because the product of horizontal velocity and time in the air is maximized.
+This is because the product of horizontal velocity and time in the air, which varies directly with vertical velocity, is maximized.
 The mathematical proof is a common homework problem in Honors Trigonometry classes and can be done without calculus.
 When you plot the data, a surprising result is that the complementary angles, like 30 and 60 degrees can have the same range as each other.
 This is because when the velocity is more horizontal, the vertical time is lessened, and vice versa.

 When performing this experiment, it is helpful to use the angled wooden wedges option.
 These help adjust the angle without the use of clumsy blocks of wood or coupling.
 Another addition you might want to invest in are the varied speed washers.
 The different size caps affect the pressure limit that causes the seal to slip, launching the tube upward with the force of expanding gas.
 Larger washers can capture more of that force so it will go faster.
 This adds another variable which allows you to make new predictions.
 But with the same washers, you get the same time, every time.